The HALP Team

 Lauren Schumacher, MD

-Lauren Schumacher is an attending psychiatrist in the HALP Clinic and an assistant professor in the Department of Psychiatry.
+Lauren Schumacher is an attending psychiatrist in the HALP Clinic and an assistant professor in the Department of Psychiatry and Behavioral Sciences.
 She is a board-certified psychiatrist who specializes in treatment of children and adolescents.
 In the HALP Clinic, she has a variety of clinical, teaching, and supervisory roles.
 She is also an attending psychiatrist at UCSF Benioff Children's Hospital Oakland and for the Fellows Longitudinal Outpatient Clinic at UCSF.

 Dr. Schumacher completed her undergraduate training at Harvard University, medical school at Northwestern Feinberg School of Medicine, and residency in general psychiatry at Northwestern Memorial Hospital.
 She completed her fellowship in child and adolescent psychiatry at UCSF.
 She has published and presented at national conferences and been honored with several awards, including from the American Academy of Child and Adolescent Psychiatry, the Association for Academic Psychiatry, and the Northern California Regional Organization of Child and Adolescent Psychiatry.
 She is currently working on a chapter on pharmacologic treatment of ADHD for an upcoming book on pediatric psychopharmacology.
 She has particular interests in ADHD, anxiety, and medical education.